gsora/gsora.github.io/_posts/2016-08-11-dissecting-a-fake-breadwallet-ios-app.markdown

 /private/var/containers/Bundle/Application/BB79C9DE-BBA9-4B39-B959-E085EEC67682/breadwallet.app
 ```

-Which one is the official app's folder?
+How can we distinguish between the fake app and the official one?[^2]

-More chaos for the end-user is advisable in this situation, I guess.
+[^2]: More chaos for the end-user is advisable in this situation, I guess.

-How can we distinguish between the fake app and the official one?

 Every iOS application embeds a metadata file - `iTunesMetadata.plist`; using `plutil` we can check for the software Bundle ID (which should be unique for every application on the AppStore):